CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

 #### Local or UTC clock

-Press Enter to select a system clock on UTC
+Press Enter to select a system clock on UTC:
 ```
    ┌───────────┤Select local or UTC (Greenwich Mean Time) clock├───────────┐
    │ Is this machine's CMOS clock set to UTC?
 If it is set to local time, │